innakysarat/Python-Projects/README.md

 # Python_projects
-In this repository, a few python assignments are collected (nine branches)
+In this repository, a few simple python assignments are collected (nine branches)